AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ```

 That's easy to understand, right?
 No?
 Alright, let's go through it:

 - `char buffer[32]`: This will contain a set number of characters.
 I've picked 32 arbitrarily.
 If you want to draw text, you will need to make a char array to hold it is some form or another
-- `snprintf()`: This function copies a string (char*/char a[] are both strings) into another.
+- `snprintf()`: This function writes a string to memory (`char*` and `char a[]` are both memory destinations) while substituting variables.
-  - `buffer`: The char array/string to copy the text into
+  - `buffer`: The char array/string to write the text into
-  - `sizeof(buffer) - 1`: The size of the array, so we don't run out of space.
+  - `sizeof(buffer) - 1`: The size of the array, so we don't write out of bounds.
 We set it to -1 the full length because the last character of a string needs to be empty to signal the end of the string.
 This is done automatically as long as we've set this up properly.
   - `"Score: %" PRIu32`: This is the string to copy into the buffer, but with a few twists:
     - The "%" means that we're loading a variable into the string.
-    - The PRIu32 is the format of the variable being loaded.
+    - The `PRIu32` is the format of the variable being loaded.
 It *has* to match the variable or the program will not compile.
-      - %s can be used for strings without an extra format specifier
+      - `%%s` can be used for strings without an extra format specifier
-      - %d can be used for `int` without a format specifier, but might behave differently on a swadge versus the emulator (`int` doesn't have a specific length)
+      - `%%d` can be used for `int` without a format specifier, but might behave differently on a swadge versus the emulator (`int` doesn't have a specific length)
-      - Formats can be looked at [here](https://cplusplus.com/reference/cinttypes/).
+      - Formats can be looked at [here](https://en.cppreference.com/w/c/types/integer).
 If lost, just ask for help from a friendly swadge dev, this one is complicated.
   - `rd->score`: The variable to load into the % sign of the string.
 If we had multiple variables, we'd add more separated by commas.
 - `drawText()`: Draws text to the screen
   - `getSysFont()`: This one is a bit misleading.
 There are several fonts on a swadge, but one of them is always loaded by default.
 This pulls that font for use.
 Fonts can generally be used just like WSGs except they go into `font_t` structs and only fit into `drawText()` and not `drawWsg()`.